High-Functioning Anxiety Looks Like Success But Feels Like Survival

 7. You Don’t Know How to Rest: The Guilt of Stillness

 You might be physically resting, but mentally, you’re still on high alert.
-For many with high-functioning anxiety, slowing down doesn’t bring relief—it triggers more worry.
+For many with high-functioning anxiety, slowing down doesn’t bring relief—it actually triggers more worry.
 Productivity becomes a kind of emotional armor: If I stop, everything might fall apart.

 Key signs:

-- Feeling guilty doing “nothing”
+- Feeling guilty when doing “nothing”

-- Needing to earn rest through productivity
+- Needing to “earn” rest through productivity

 Here’s the catch: Slowing down doesn’t make you lazy—it makes you human.